Web5design/twit/README.md

 </pre>

 ### GOTCHYAS

-### GOTCHYAS
+1. Unauthenticated Twitter API calls are permitted 150 requests per hour [https://dev.twitter.com/docs/rate-limiting](https://dev.twitter.com/docs/rate-limiting)

-Unauthenticated Twitter API calls are permitted 150 requests per hour [https://dev.twitter.com/docs/rate-limiting](https://dev.twitter.com/docs/rate-limiting)
+2. Retweets and favorites will not display currently.
+Only single user tweets will display at the moment (this will eventually change)

 ### IN THE PIPELINE
 1. jQuery Plugin &rarr; checkout our [jQueryPlugin feature branch](https://github.com/grayghostvisuals/twit/tree/feature/jQueryPlugin)